There are currently no products in the cart.

 No matter whether you’re trying to bulk up or get shredded, you’ve likely wondered how long it actually takes to build muscle.

 The fact of the matter is that the muscle-building process is unique for all of us and while it can be easy to become discouraged when you don’t notice results right away, it’s important to remember that building muscle ultimately takes time.

 In order to address some of the most common questions and concerns surrounding the muscle-building process, we’re going over how your muscles actually grow, how long it may take, as well as factors that can affect your muscle-building potential.

 How do muscles grow?

 Muscles grow through a process known as hypertrophy, which is the main way your body repairs and rebuilds damaged muscle tissue.
 On a microscopic level, your muscles are made up of fibers, which in turn are made up of proteins.
-Stimuli like resistance training can overload your muscles, causing proteins to break down.
+Stimuli like resistance training can overload your muscles, causing some of these proteins to break down.

-After you lift weights, a chain of events known as muscle protein synthesis is set off in your body to repair and rebuild damaged muscle fibers.
-Your body is constantly shifting between states of muscle protein breakdown and synthesis.
+After you lift weights, a chain of events known as muscle protein synthesis is set off in your body to repair and rebuild damaged muscle fibers — your body is constantly shifting between states of muscle protein breakdown and synthesis.

 How long does it take to build muscle?

 Following a single training session, protein synthesis is increased in the muscle for 24 to 48 hours.
 But one training session is not enough to pack on muscle mass.
 In order to build muscle, you need to put your body in a position where it’s consistently in an elevated state of muscle protein synthesis.